influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/users.md

     parent: Features
 ---

-InfluxEnterprise users have functions that are either specific to the web console or specific to the cluster:
+InfluxDB Enterprise users have functions that are either specific to the web console or specific to the cluster:
 ```
 Users                            Cluster              Permissions